 Email nurture campaigns were created to do what their name so clearly suggests, nurture the relationship between the brand and the customer.
 Instead of selling, this form of inbound email marketing focuses on opening dialogue and building engagement in order to get the prospect to the “ready-to-buy” stage.
 However, many lead nurturing emails fail on the expected reciprocity of dialogue by creating a one-way communication funnel.
-That, instead of building a relationship, ends up alienating the audience.
+That, instead of building a relationship, ends up alienating your target audiences.

-Therefore, this article will explore how to bring dialog back into your lead nurture campaigns without compromising on the essential marketing automation.
+Therefore, this article will explore how to bring dialog back into your lead drip campaigns without compromising on the essential marketing automation.

-Traditional lead nurturing is all about sending informative content to your prospects at specified intervals.
-Marketers track the click-through rate, time on page, subscriptions, downloads of gated content, and try to lead prospects towards the next step in their customer journey.
+Traditional lead nurturing is all about sending engaging and educational content to your prospects at specified intervals so they don't become inactive leads that eventually forget about you.
+Marketing teams track the click-through rate, time on page, subscriptions, downloads of gated content, and try to lead prospects towards the next step in their customer journey.

 This kind of approach has proven efficient and has worked reasonably well for some time.
 However, with increasing consumer expectations, it’s beginning to show a few serious drawbacks.
 Studies and statistics reveal that many markers struggle to reach their lead nurturing goals.

-There is no question about the importance of nurturing marketing campaigns for the buyer journey.
+There is no question about the importance of nurturing email marketing campaign for the buyer journey.
 Nonetheless, the audiences’ shift in preferences from lowest prices towards quality experiences, relationships and instant satisfaction is forcing traditional email nurture campaigns to change as well.

 3 Common Reasons Why Traditional Lead Nurturing Fails

 In general, there are three main reasons why traditional email nurture campaigns fail: